Artentus/FactorioApiDoc/docs/auth-api/index.md

 ### Login Endpoint

-To log in, a HTTP POST request hast to be sent to `/api-login`.
+To log in, a HTTP POST request has to be sent to `/api-login`.

 The following parameters have to be sent in `application/x-www-form-urlencoded` form: